ggldnl/Hexapod-Hardware/README.md

 1. The `MG996.stl` is used in the URDF, we won't need it to build the actual robot.
 Check out the [simulation repository](https://github.com/ggldnl/Hexapod-Simulation).

 2. I just found this [amazing web-based urdf visualizer](https://gkjohnson.github.io/urdf-loaders/javascript/example/bundle/).
-You can just drag and drop a urdf file and the `CAD` folder and it will display the robot.
+You can just drag and drop a urdf file and the `CAD` folder and it will display it.
 This was quite handy during development.

 ## TODO